 I think you’re familiar with what brownies are, but what you know about keto blondies?
 Blondies are just like brownies, but it doesn’t include cocoa powder and melted chocolate.
 This dessert is super-rich, sweet, and has plenty of vanilla taste.
 You can make keto blondies with dark chocolate, white chocolate chips, walnuts, or pecans.

-You’ll need 8 ingredients that you probably already have in your pantry.
+You’ll need 8 ingredients that you probably already have in your pantry to make these delicious keto blondies.
 I used chocolate chips, but you can omit them and add a handful of chopped nuts instead.

-You won’t believe how easy it is to make these sugar-free low carb blondie recipe.
+You won’t believe how easy it is to make this sugar-free low carb blondies recipe.
 The blondies taste just like a chocolate chip cookie but rich, buttery, and just perfect.

 For this quick keto dessert, you’ll need one bowl (because I hate dirty dishes and complicated recipes), all the low carb ingredients, and less than 30 minutes.